Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: A phase-field model with fatigue effects coupled to cyclic plasticity

 Material degradation is achieved by letting the free energy density decrease as a function of $\alpha$:

 where $g(\alpha)$ is a damage degradation function endowed with the following properties:

 In this work, the widely used quadratic function is adopted:

 In equation~\eqref{free_ener_model2}, $\psi^\mathrm{p}$ is the plastic free energy density given in equation~\eqref{free_ener_model}.
-In turn, the elastic free energy is split into positive and negative parts, denoted as $\psi^{\mathrm{e}_+}$ and $\psi^{\mathrm{e}_-}$, respectively.
-This decomposition is introduced to consider anisotropic behavior in tension and compression, and can be performed in different ways.
+On the other hand, the elastic free energy is split into damageable and undamageable parts, denoted as $\psi^{\mathrm{e}_+}$ and $\psi^{\mathrm{e}_-}$, respectively.
+This decomposition is introduced to consider asymmetric behavior in tension and compression, and can be performed in different ways.
 Herein, we consider the volumetric-deviatoric split \citep{AmorMarMau2009}: